SinisterSpatula/RetroflagGpiGuides/scummvm.md

 ## Running games overview

-if games in the standalone list are not in the libreto list it's mostly because they either don't run at all or with really bad performance/unplayable.
+if games in the standalone list are not in the Libretro list it's mostly because they either don't run at all or with really bad performance/unplayable.

-## libreto:
+# Libretro:

 ```
 Amazon - Guardians Of Eden